 The University not only provides financial support to students participating in exchange programmes, but also arranges briefing sessions, integration activities and a buddy system to help build bridges between students of different cultural backgrounds.

-Besides exchange programmes during regular semesters, students can also participate in short-term engagement programmes in various institutions to learn out-of-classroom during winter and summer break.
+Besides exchange programmes during regular semesters, students can also travel abroad to participate in short-term learning programmes in various institutions to learn out-of-classroom during winter and summer break.

 Career Guidance and Local/Overseas Internship Opportunities